This post may contain affiliate links. If you click one, we may earn a commission at no cost to you.

 There is a reason why the Barranco de Los Arcos is the most widely advertised canyon on the island as it’s by far the most beautiful one due to the sand / orange color of the canyon walls.

-This canyon also has a good ballance between physical requirements on the participants (low) and the ‘fun factor’ (high).
+This canyon also has a good balance between physical requirements on the participants (low) and the ‘fun factor’ (high).

 Other recommended experiences if you like canyoning

-The following are some of our recommendations if you are into active travelling or like exploring geologicial and other natural phenomena.
+The following are some of our recommendations if you are into active travelling or like exploring geological and other natural phenomena.